souravs17031999/CCP-AWS-CLFC01/README.md

 - Achieve cost-optimized performance by adding a cache for frequently read data to optimize resources and lower total cost of ownership
 - Build applications quickly using popular open-source technologies, Redis and Memcached

+**Amazon EMR (Elastic MapReduce)
+- Run big data applications and petabyte-scale data analytics faster
+- Get up to 2X faster time-to-insights with performance-optimized and open-source API-compatible versions of Spark, Hive, and Presto.

+**Amazon Neptune**
+- Scale your graphs with unlimited vertices and edges, and more than 100,000 queries per second

+**QLDB (Amazon Quantum Ledger Database)**
+- Track and maintain a sequenced history of every application data change using an immutable and transparent journal.
+- Track a claim over its lifetime, and cryptographically verify data integrity to make the application resilient against data entry errors and manipulation.
+- Centralize digital records: No decentralization (different from Amazon managed Blockchain)

+**GLUE**
+- AWS Glue is a serverless data integration service that makes data preparation simpler, faster, and cheaper.
+You can discover and connect to over 70 diverse data sources, manage your data in a centralized data catalog, and visually create, run, and monitor ETL pipelines to load data into your data lakes.
+- More easily support various data processing frameworks, such as ETL and ELT, and various workloads, including batch, micro-batch, and streaming.
 ----------------------------------------------------------------------------------------------------------------------------

 ## technology support